supermarsx/sora-json-prompt-crafter/readme.md

 | Cmd/Ctrl + Z | Undo last change |
 | Cmd/Ctrl + Shift + Z or Cmd/Ctrl + Y | Redo last change |

+Keyboard shortcuts are enabled by default.
+You can toggle them in the Settings panel if they interfere with other tools.

 Example JSON output:

 ```json